volks73/cargo-rustc-cfg/README.md

 ## Tests

 Tests are run using the `cargo test` command.
 Currently, only [documentation tests] are implemented because for a relatively simple, small library these provide enough coverage.
+If the default toolchain is `stable` but the `nightly` toolchain is installed, the `cargo +nightly test` command can be used without having to switch the default toolchain.

 [Documentation tests]: https://doc.rust-lang.org/rustdoc/documentation-tests.html